DilexNetworks/core-hugo-shortcodes/content/docs/dx-photo-exif/index.md

 ---
-title: "photo - Photo Display with captions and EXIF"
+title: "dx/photo - Photo Display with Captions and EXIF Data"
 ---

 The photo shortcode was built to display images with captions and EXIF data.
 Wrapping this in a *bbox*